Jake Blount: Career

 Blount received the Steve Martin Banjo Prize shortly after the release of Spider Tales.
 He was prominently featured on NPR's Weekend Edition in a segment regarding traditional musicians and their efforts to address racism within the canon, and was interviewed by Hunter Kelly for Apple Music's Proud Radio show.
 The success of Spider Tales catapulted Blount onto the mainstream Americana touring circuit, leading to performances at venues including the Kennedy Center and the Newport Folk Festival.

 In early 2022, Blount released the single "The Man Was Burning" on Free Dirt Records.
 The song received positive coverage from NPR, and appeared on Spotify's list of the Best Blues Songs of 2022.

 Later that year, Blount made his Smithsonian Folkways debut with the Afrofuturist concept album The New Faith.
 The record, which incorporates rap, looping, digital processing and a wider array of instrumentation than his prior recorded works, represents a significant sonic and conceptual progression for Blount.
 While Blount has said that he views all his work as intrinsically Afrofuturist, The New Faith engages with Afrofuturism more explicitly.
 The album is set in the future, and depicts a religious ceremony held by descendants of Black climate refugees.
 It is composed entirely of rearranged traditional folk songs, some of which date back to the seventeenth century.
 NPR, The Guardian, Rolling Stone and others named it among the best roots and folk releases of 2022.

 Blount began 2023 with a performance at NPR's Tiny Desk and a nomination for Artist of the Year at the International Folk Music Awards.
+In 2024, he released symbiont in collaboration with Mali Obomsawin, and later appeared in the country music documentary Rebel Country.